vishalnandagopal/angular-frontend-imgGen/README.md

 # ImgGen Frontend

-An angular frontend for DallE.
+An angular frontend for creating and exporting a template that consits of 4 AI generated images and a page description.
+This template can be imported into [BMC DWP's studio](https://www.bmc.com/it-solutions/bmc-helix-digital-workplace.html).

-## Intro
+## APIs Used

-A Spring application that serves as the backend for the angular frontend.
-This serves as an intermediate between the angular frontend and OpenAI servers.
+- Please also refer to the [backend](https://github.com/vishalnandagopal/backend-imgGen) that this application talks to.
+This serves as a UI for displaying generated images, and exporting the final template that the Spring backend has generated.

 ## Install the following